loelala/Software-Engineering-II-/README.md

 #### 1.1.3	Comparing some suppliers (maximum of 4)(Done)
 An optional feature is to compare multiple suppliers by selecting more than one supplier in the 1.1.2 - view.
 Then a new view should show something similar to 1.1.3 comparing all checked suppliers.
 The Label should say the suppliers classification next to it's name.
+Also a graph is shown, showing the numbers of orders which are too late, too early, etc. for all choosen suppliers.

 ### 1.2	Chooseable time interval (done)
 A time interval must be chooseable for the whole application, so that the comparing is done for this interval.